 Chicken Cordon Bleu Pasta Skillet

-This chicken cordon bleu pasta skillet is about as easy as they come and is pure comfort food.
+Chicken cordon bleu pasta skillet tastes gourmet but is easier than my chicken cordon bleu recipe and is pure comfort food just like my chicken alfredo recipe.
 The chicken, pasta and cheese sauce cook together all in one pot, meaning you have just one dish to clean up at the end of your meal.
 No pre boiling the pasta needed!

 This easy dinner has all of the best flavors and textures, with hardly any work required.
 The noodles are perfectly tender, with chunks of seared chicken and ham mixed throughout.
 The pasta is coated in flavorful spices and melted creamy cheese, with a crunchy breadcrumb topping.
 Each bite is absolutely amazing!